TalaoDAO/marketplace/www/sites/all/modules/contrib/auditfiles/README.txt

 will be loaded anew.

-At the bottoms of the reports, there will be one or both of the following buttons, depending on the report: Add selected... and Delete selected... (the text on these buttons is different on the various reports).
+At the bottoms of the reports, there will be one or both of the following buttons, depending on the report: "Add selected..." and "Delete selected..."
+(the text on these buttons is different on the various reports).

 Add selected...
 ---------------